Postgraduate research

 Ben’s research focuses particularly on the geographies of commodities, especially the nexus of food, water, and energy as they intersect with ‘the’ marketplace to shape/reshape political-economic space.
 In his research Ben has conceptual and methodological interests in place, space, and scale as well as in 'nexus' and ‘critical nexus thinking’ as a means to interrogate social-spatial interconnectivity address the moral assumptions associated with notions of 'ethical' and redress the implicit contradictions of resource economies.

 Stef is a geographic data scientist working at the intersection between human geography, artificial intelligence, and internet studies.
-He focuses on developing new machine learning approaches to geographic information analysis - for instance applying deep neural networks to geodemographic classification and natural language processing to digital geographies.
-Studying internet platforms and their biases is one of his most long-standing research areas.
+She focuses on developing new machine learning approaches to geographic information analysis - for instance applying deep neural networks to geodemographic classification and natural language processing to digital geographies.
+Studying internet platforms and their biases is one of her most long-standing research areas.
 Understanding the biases of user-generated content is crucial as such data feeds into a wide range of applications and they can reveal inequalities within our cities.

 Dr Marie Godin